TuringLang/AdvancedVI.jl/docs/src/started.md

 ```

 ## `ADVI` Example
-In this tutorial, we will work with a basic `normal-log-normal` model.
+In this tutorial, we will work with a `normal-log-normal` model.
 ```math
 \begin{aligned}
 x &\sim \mathrm{LogNormal}\left(\mu_x, \sigma_x^2\right) \\